glindsey/MetaHack/README.md

 Hitting the backtick/tilde key brings up the debug console, which at the moment does absolutely nothing.
 Eventually it will let you execute Lua functions directly.

+Hitting `ESC` when in a "choose an item" / "choose a direction" prompt will abort an action.

 For those accustomed to NetHack, the comma `,` key is equivalent to `CTRL-P`.
 You just have to remember to select the items to pick up *first*!

-`Esc` will immediately exit the game.
+`CTRL-ALT-Q` will immediately exit the game.
 No time for "are you sure?" niceties right now.

 `CTRL-minus` and `CTRL-plus` (or `CTRL-equals`) zoom the graphics in and out. `CTRL-0` (zero) should return to standard zoom.